pragyanatvade/nerdsden-backup/content/posts/2019-01-01_how-to-design-software-that-you-can-be-proud-of/index.md

 ![Inheritance V/S Composition](./inheritance-vs-composition.png 'Inheritance V/S Composition')

 ---
+<a name="how-to-measure-your-software-development-progress"></a>

-## How To Measure Your Software Development Progress?<a name="how-to-measure-your-software-development-progress"></a>
+## How To Measure Your Software Development Progress?

 > You cannot manage what you do not measure. - Bill Hewlett